MyForking/halite3-bot-1/README.md

 ### Details of the Final Version

-The goal of Halite III was to command a swarm of ships to collect more resources than the opponent(s).
 These are the main components of the AI bot:

 - A [pheromone simulation](https://en.wikipedia.org/wiki/Fick%27s_laws_of_diffusion#Fick's_second_law_2)
 - A [pushdown automaton](https://en.wikipedia.org/wiki/Pushdown_automaton) controls each individual ship